GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2024-05-03 17:59:10 IST
+This content is dynamically generated in Indian Time (IST): 2024-05-03 18:19:34 IST

 Current Weather in Coimbatore:
-Temperature: 35.88 °C
+Temperature: 32.88 °C
-Condition: moderate rain
+Condition: haze